 Section Nine: Annual Meeting and By-Laws of the Authority

-There shall be at least one annual meeting of all municipal members of CCSWA, to elect the members of the Executive Committee and enact such other business as shall be deemed advisable at such meeting, all as provided in the by-laws of CCSWA to be adopted after its formation.
-It shall require the affirmative vote of a majority of all CCSWA municipal members to enact the authority by-laws or adopt any amendments thereto, such vote to take place at a duly called meeting of the full membership of CCSWA.
+There shall be at least one (1) Annual Meeting of all municipal members of CCSWA, to elect the members of the Executive Committee and enact such other business as shall be deemed advisable at such meeting, all as provided in the CCSWA By-Laws to be adopted after its formation.
+It shall require the affirmative vote of a majority of all CCSWA municipal members to enact the authority By-Laws or adopt any amendments thereto, such vote to take place at a duly called meeting of the full membership of CCSWA.

 Section Ten: Prohibition Against Member Monetary Compensation